LRDesign/Caliph/README.md

 # Caliph

-Caliph - TDD-suitable Ruby tool for generating command-line commands via an OOP interface.
+Caliph - a Ruby tool for generating and executing command-line commands.

 Does your Ruby script or app need to generate commands to run at the CLI, to run with system() or similar?
 Want to generate them in a clean, testable Ruby api?
 How about automatically capturing output, exit code, and other goodies?

-These classes were originally writtenas part of Mattock by Judson Lester:  https://github.com/nyarly/mattock
+The first version of these classes were originally written as part of Mattock by Judson Lester:  https://github.com/nyarly/mattock

 ## Usage Examples